AnoopRao20/SearchFlights.Api/README.md

-# FlightBooking.Api
+# SearchFlights.Api
-A rest API for flight search demo
+A restful api for search flights